Shahid33Ali/school-management/README.md

 - Add a new student, Get all students with pagination ,delete,update, photo uploadatiion etc.

 ### **2. Teachers**
-- Add a new teacher, Get all teachers with pagination and filtering, Assigning to class etc.
+- Add a new teacher, Get all teachers with pagination and filtering,Photo Uploadation, Assigning to class etc.

 ### **3. Classes**
 - Adding classes updatiing them and also aitomatically increasing count on an addition to class of a student.